vanessaolivatto/markdown-portfolio/_includes/04-lists.md

     - Autoencoders
     - Machine Learning

-- Master of Science degree at *University of Campinas*, Brazil
+- Master of Science degree at *University of Campinas*, Brazil.
   - M.Sc. in Electrical Engineering
   - GPA: 4.0 out of 4.0
   - Conclusion: Jul.
 2016